miage-lille/starlords/README.md

     - If planet isn't in the storage, fail with "Unknown planet cannot be claimed" message

 > 📌 Option: you can unfold an option and providing a meaningful error with `Option.unopt_with_error(p_opt, "This planet does not exist") as planet`

-> 📌 Casting: you can unfold an option and providing a meaningful error with `Option.unopt_with_error(p_opt, "This planet does not exist") as planet`

 > 📌 Sender: you can know who sent a transaction to the contract with `Tezos.get_sender ()`